Devcom and Gamescom detail online-only gaming events in August

 Last year, Gamescom drew more than 373,000 attendees to Cologne, Germany, during August, while Devcom drew about 3,000 professional game developers.
 I attended both events and moderated sessions at the sprawling Koelnmesse convention grounds.
 But the German government has prohibited such big events because of the coronavirus, and online is the only path forward.

 This year, Gamescom will start with Geoff Keighley’s Opening Night Live event on August 27 and continue until August 30, without the huge physical expo that it normally has had in the past.
-It will have an online-only format, with programming that will be announced at a later time, said Felix Falk, managing director of Game, the German game industry association, in an interview with GamesBeat.
+It will have an online-only format, with programming that will be announced at a later time, said Felix Falk, managing director of Game (the German game industry association), in an interview with GamesBeat.

 “We’ve been working on this for many weeks now, as we are adapting to the coronavirus,” Falk said.
 “We feel some responsibility to keep it going because so many other events are being canceled all over the world.
 It’s a responsibility because games have such a positive impact on society right now, and so it’s a responsibility to do a Gamescom event.”

 Meanwhile, the smaller Devcom event will add new programming and span multiple weeks in the lead up to Gamescom.
-Stephan Reichart, managing director of Devcom, said in an interview with GamesBeat that the new Devcom 365 program will be a year-round online event, but it will center on the two weeks leading up to Gamescom.
+Devcom managing director Stephan Reichart said in an interview with GamesBeat that the new Devcom 365 program will be a year-round online event, but it will focus on the two weeks leading up to Gamescom.

 “We are starting our Devcom 365 online events much earlier, in early June, and we’ll launch a lot of services,” Reichart said.
 “We’ll have a Discord server for the Devcom community and a Patreon site.”

 In early June, Devcom will launch The GameDev Show, a new weekly podcast on the Devcom Twitch channel.
-Deborah Mensah-Bonsu, former presenter of Xbox Upload and an adviser for Devcom, will host the show.
+Deborah Mensah-Bonsu, a former presenter of Xbox Upload and an adviser for Devcom, will host the show.

 “Gamescom has had its Twitch broadcast, but for Devcom it is a new thing,” Reichart said.
 “On Twitch, it’s clear you have to do it in an entertaining way.”